-SECTION 7: That the appointment of the members of the Governing Board of the Office of the Inspector General and the Governing Board of the Ethics Office pursuant to this Ordinance shall commence following the approval thereof.
+SECTION 7: That the appointment of the members of the Governing Board of the Office of the Inspector General and the Ethics Board pursuant to this Ordinance shall commence following the approval thereof.

 SECTION 8: The incumbents in the position of Inspector General and Ethics Officer, serving on the date of the approval of this Ordinance are authorized to remain in office through the conclusion of the term to which they were appointed.